-This topic explores the key concepts of the Earth's structure as they
+This topic explores the key concepts of the Earth's structure as they relate to:

 - the structure of Earth